 And speaking of soil—soil is the key ingredient for keeping plants happy that like to be watered but don’t like to be watered too much.
 That’s because a good well-draining soil helps enhance drainage, helps get the soil moist without being sopping wet, and helps with aeration and air flow.

 For your monstera siltepecana, choose any well-draining indoor potting soil.
-It comes with soil amendments in it like perlite and peat moss.
-You can add in some additional peat moss as well, which I like to do.
+It comes with soil amendments in it like perlite and coco coir or fine moss.
+You can add in some additional coco coir as well, which I like to do.
 A bit of orchid bark won’t hurt either.

 Monstera siltepecana care and yellowing

 When I first got my siltepecana, it was from someone on Facebook who split off part of hers.
 It was a plant from a big box store, and big box stores aren’t always the best at caring for each plant’s unique needs.
 Therefore, it came to her with a bunch of yellow leaves.

 Yellow leaves are often a sign of overwatering.
 The soil could also be too dense, retaining too much moisture.
 If the leaves are yellowing and browning, though, it’s probably underwatering.

 You can use a regular diluted houseplant fertilizer for the monstera siltepecana.
 However, you won’t need it if you have recently repotted your plant with high-quality potting soil.
 It already has goodies in it that will last about 6 months or so (the bag usually says).

 However, you can be lazy like I am and not fertilize.
 I stopped fertilizing last year and decided to just incorporate worm castings into my repotting routine.
 They are super high in nutrients and good for plants.
 If a plant is already potted, you can just work some castings into the top level of soil with a fork.